LukesScammell/rpg-game-pygame-original/README.md

     *   The user, LukesScammell, initiated the creation of a new version of the RPG with a graphical user interface using the Pygame library.
     *   The initial `rpg_pygame.py` file was created, laying the foundation for the GUI.
     *   The emoji-based UI from the command-line version was carried over as a placeholder.

-### v1.13: Classic Interface Restoration

-*   **Prompt:** "could you make it so it doesnt use any of the undetale ui and sprites and go back to what i had before but keep the combat system and inventory look"
-*   **Changes:**
-    *   Complete removal of all Undertale UI elements and sprite dependencies
-    *   Eliminated Frisk animation system and UISpriteCutter class for streamlined code
-    *   Restored clean, traditional RPG interface while maintaining enhanced combat system
-    *   Kept comprehensive inventory management with all functionality intact
-    *   Simplified player rendering to use static sprites from original dungeon crawler assets
-    *   Maintained turn-based combat enhancements: health bars, status indicators, and visual feedback
-    *   Preserved all inventory features: multi-character tabs, item interactions, equipment system
-    *   Updated combat interface to use simple geometric buttons instead of Undertale-style elements
-    *   Reduced code complexity by removing animation systems while keeping core gameplay improvements
-    *   Game now loads with original 20 sprites and 6 UI elements from crawl-tiles collection only

-### v1.12: Classic Combat + Comprehensive Inventory (Previous Version)

-*   **Prompt:** "could you make it go back to the old fighting mechanics but use the ui still but for the right buttons and could you implement the inventory system"
-*   **Changes:**
-    *   Reverted from Undertale bullet-hell combat back to classic turn-based mechanics
-    *   Maintained Undertale UI aesthetics for battle interface styling
-    *   Implemented complete inventory management system with multi-character support
-    *   Added inventory access with 'I' key, navigation with arrow keys
-    *   Full item interaction system: use/equip with Enter, drop with X
-    *   Equipment system with attack/defense bonuses displayed
-    *   Enhanced combat screen showing player/enemy health bars and turn indicators
-    *   Four combat options: Attack, Skill, Item, and Flee with availability checking
-    *   Inventory tabs for each player with visual equipment status
-    *   Real-time stat updates when equipping weapons and armor